 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Minnesota, driving with a BAC above 0.20% will trigger automatic enhanced minimum penalties.

-Cellphones and other handheld devices are banned while driving in most states.
+Texting while driving is illegal in most but not all states.
 In Minnesota, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Minnesota.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Minnesota, distracted driving is listed as a category on police crash report forms.

 Minnesota requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Minnesota is $25.00.
-Safety belt laws very state-by-state.
-Consult your states Department of Transportation for specific seatbelt use laws.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.